yucodev/archie_bot/README.md

 Archie will be programmed in python because it's easier than C++ and more effective than javascrtipt.
 ### Which file sould be use?
 archie-official.py
+### Tips
+Never show the token in GitHub.
+Hide it using an external config.py file that contains the token, and hide it with a .gitignore file.